NixOS/nix.dev/source/contributing/style-guide.md

   Code samples must always be working correctly when run as given.
   Nix provides us with everything needed to make this happen.

+  If you are going to present an example that does not work, e.g. to illustrate a common mistake, [highlight it appropriately](https://myst-parser.readthedocs.io/en/latest/syntax/optional.html#block-attributes) or explain it beforehand.
+  Otherwise readers may get stuck trying to make the code work before reading on.

 - State your intent